Meet July 4th and discover a day of priceless moments.

 While you might be counting down the days to this holiday just around the corner, your dog would be full of dread if he had any idea what’s about to unfold.

-Unfortunately, shelters are at their fullest when July 5th rolls in.
+Unfortunately, according to the American Human Association, shelters are at their fullest when July 5th rolls in.

 Combine the terror of fireworks with unfamiliar celebrations and a dog can go wild in search of comfort and safety.